Helping you play your part in beating dementia

 The website and companion podcast aim to provide information and support for Early Career Dementia Researchers (ECRs), based within the UK and across the world.
-It consolidates listings of available funding opportunities, jobs and events and shares relevant science, careers and research content from other sources.
-The team behind the website also bring together ECRs to share their own thoughts on career topics and research in the form of blogs, webinars and a regular fortnightly podcast, as well as hosting a support community and regular social networking events.
+It consolidates listings of available funding opportunities, jobs and events and shares relevant science, careers, and research content from other sources.
+The team behind the website also bring together ECRs to share their own thoughts on career topics and research in the form of blogs, webinars, and a regular fortnightly podcast.
+Additionally, the service has a support community and regular social networking events.
 The service continues to expand and has sought out opportunities to collaborate with other institutions from across the world to expand its offering and support for its core aims:

 - Support Early Career Dementia Researchers to network with colleagues from within their own field, and in other areas of science.

-- To create and collate content that will enrich the research environment for early Early Career Researchers.
+- To create and collate content that will enrich the research environment for Early Career Researchers.

-- To encourage young people, and people from other diseases and professions to choose dementia as their area of speciality.
+- To encourage young people, and researchers from other diseases and professions to choose dementia as their area of speciality.